 Viriya “Energy”, or “determination; effort”.
 Cus you won’t get very far if you just do it for a few minutes and then stop.

 Piti “Joy”, or “rapture”.
-Because, once you get the hang of it, this process is supposed to be the highest form of human experience.
+Because, once you get the hang of it, this process is supposed to generate a great deal of pleasure which is very stable and completely self-generated (without reference to any sense objects) – thus making meditation a pleasant alternative to other forms of pleasure-seeking.

 Upekkha Equanimity.
 Because otherwise, the whole process goes up in smoke.
 You have to observe everything there is to observe, take everything as it comes, without exception.
 If you don’t have this, then there’s no real difference between meditation and normal, everyday experience.So, in sum, the Buddha taught a certain viewpoint on things, and he taught meditation that involved observing your experience in this calm, collected, insightful way, paying attention to the key aspects of it.
 Once one became adept at that, one would experience the four stages of jhana, and attain liberation.
 What I’m implying with this is that the Buddha did not teach a specific technique, or even a specific set of ‘true’ ideas.
 He had a certain understanding of things, and used whatever practices or words he thought could get you there.
 In this view, meditation is just like any other skill.
 If I wanted to teach you how to write, the only universal thing I could tell you is “Put words on a page.”
 If forced to elaborate, I’d say: “Do that well.
 Skilfully.
 Rather than badly.”
 If forced to elaborate more, I could expand to “Well… make it clear… and beautiful… and succinct… and interesting.”
 And if you wanted me to elaborate more, I could give you pointers.
 “OK, so I think this bit of your story is interesting, based on what I think is interesting about literature.
 And here’s why.
 And this bit is boring.
 And here’s why.
 So think about that, and keep reading, and keep writing, and eventually you’ll learn how to write well.”
 But I can’t come up with definitive “Rules for Writing”, or set up a training regime that will make everyone into a good writer.
 “Write ten haikus about your childhood, then ten short stories about your adolescence, then one novel or epic poem about your step into adulthood…” There’s no “technique” for becoming a good writer.
 There’s just the creative process of mastering something (in the case of meditation: your mind).
 I can give you some tips about how to get better.
 I can suggest some exercises, which can sometimes be useful.
 But to think there is one specific way to go about this is to severely misunderstand the nature of what it is I’m trying to teach.
 And meditation is the same.
 The Buddha has a certain understanding of our experience.
 And he wants to share that understanding.
 So he tells you to look at your experience until you get there.
 And he tells you to do it skilfully, rather than really badly.
 And… that’s it.
 You’d sit down and do it.
 And then you’d tell him about it.
 And he’d be like “Man, you sound really angry.
 Don’t be angry.
 In fact, observe your anger; get to know it.
 Once you’ve done that, think about close friends, people you love, and pay attention to how that makes you feel.
 That should solve it.
 Then come back to me.”
 And then next time he’d be like “OK, sounds like you’re getting distracted a lot.
 Try practicing focusing on one thing.
 Then come back.”
 To someone else, he might say “So you keep falling into sexual fantasies, huh?
 Think about their hair and teeth falling out.
 Next!
 What’s that?
 Huh?
 Nah, you’re overthinking it.
 Just focus on your breath for a while.”
 And then, potentially, at some point he’d be like “Ah.
 You seem to have gotten it.
 If so… what do you think about this?
 Yeah, that checks out.
 Alright… howbout that?
 Yeah, that sounds about right.
 I think you get it.
 Nice one.
 Continue with your life now.
 And feel free to come back if you ever feel like a chat.”